Originally Capella Castlemartyr, this luxurious East Cork hotel is now run by an Irish team.

 Resort facilities include an impressive leisure centre and spa and numerous activities are offered, both onsite and nearby.
 The hotel has close links with the Old Midleton Distillery and other highlights in the area include Cobh ('the Queenstown story'), Fota Island (Fota House, Arboretum & Gardens; Fota Wildlife Park) and the East Cork Food Trail, which includes the Ballymaloe Cookery School & Gardens.

-The Castlemartyr Resort has luxurious amenities but value for money is a feature and this is a place for real people, where families (and their pets) are made especially welcome.
+The Castlemartyr Resort has luxurious amenities but value for money is a feature and this is a place for real people, where families (and their pets) are made welcome.
 Although the standard of service can suffer from lack of training, staff are very willing and helpful, and the atmosphere is relaxed.

 Rooms 103 (5 suites, 20 junior suites, 72 executive, 6 family, 8 disabled); room rate from about €150.
 Lift; room service (limited hours); turndown service; children welcome (under 12s free in parents’ room, cot available without charge); laptop safe; broadband; business centre; secretarial services; conference/banqueting (250/200); golf; leisure centre (incl gym & pool); spa.
 Dogs permitted in certain areas (charge).
 Heli-Pad.
 Parking (200).